sib-swiss/SchoolRNA2020/README.md

 **Additional information**

-For more information, please contact Grégoire Rossier.
+For more information, please contact <a href="mailto:gregoire.rossier@sib.swiss">Grégoire Rossier</a>.